-- Phase 1 addresses project information for items A E above and includes bringing in the reference sources that verify the strategy's effectiveness and steps. - Phase 2 includes project information for items F and G. - Phase 3 focuses on items H L.
+- Phase 1 addresses project information for items A E above and includes bringing in the reference sources that verify the strategy's effectiveness and steps. - Phase 2 includes project information for items F and a rough plan for item G.

+• Phase 3 focuses on items H - L.